solana-labs/contributor-access-policy/templates/write-access.md

   appropriate number of vouchers from others.
 -->
 Discord ID:\
-Link previously approved access issue:
+Link to previously approved access issue: